zeeshan8604/weather_air_quality_etl_pipline/README.md

 ## **ETL Pipeline Breakdown**

 ### **1. Data Extraction**
-- **Weather Data:** Collected using the OpenWeather API.
+- **Weather Data:** Collected using the VisualCrossing API.
 Data includes temperature, humidity, wind speed, and weather conditions.
-- **Air Quality Data:** Collected using the OpenAQ API, which provides air quality measurements such as PM2.5, PM10, and AQI (Air Quality Index).
+- **Air Quality Data:** Collected using the AirVisual API, which provides air quality measurements such as PM2.5, PM10, and AQI (Air Quality Index).

 ### **2. Data Transformation**
 - Handle missing data and clean the dataset.